 Information is sent to CAIVRS by several federal agencies, including:

-If your name is in CAIVRS for a federal debt, like defaulted student loans, you’ll need to pay it off or get back in good standing before a lender will give you an FHA, USDA, or VA loan.
+If your name is in CAIVRS for a federal debt like defaulted student loans, you’ll need to pay it off or get back in good standing before a lender can approve you for an FHA, USDA, or VA loan.
 Until then, borrowing a federally-backed mortgage is off the table.

-But it's still possible to get a conventional home loan.
-Even if your name pops up in a CAIVRS report, a bank can still give you a conventional mortgage.
-They’ll first need to figure out if you're a credit risk, which means you’ll need a good credit score (680+), a down payment, and a letter explaining how you’re going to pay back the defaulted student loan (loan rehabilitation, settlement, repayment plan, and so on).
+A bank can approve you for a conventional home loan even if your name pops up in a CAIVRS report.
+They’ll first need to determine if you are a credit risk, which means you’ll need a good credit score (680+), down payment, and a letter that shows how you’re addressing the defaulted student loan (loan rehabilitation, settlement, repayment plan, and so on).

 Ahead, learn when lenders pull your CAIVRS report and how to clear it if you’re in the database for defaulted federal loans.